MARKANTONY04/project_4/README.md

 This project was deployed early in development as per good software development practice to help spot bugs as they appeared on a real website and not just a developer environment.
-Overall, the deployment of this website was a smooth experience, with no issues flagging up as a result.
+Overall, the deployment of this website was a smooth experience, with no issues flagging up as a result after all bugs were fixed.